“Video killed the radio star”

 Norway has started to shut down its FM radio station.
 This is one clear sign that radio is definitely being pressured.
 However, this news is not as significant as we think, digital audio broadcasting (DAB) is seen as the cheaper and wiser option.

-Radio has survived technological disruption for a long time and although people in Norway will no longer enjoy FM radio, they will still be able to consume audio-only media only via digital channels.
+Radio has survived technological disruption for a long time and although people in Norway will no longer enjoy FM radio, they will still be able to consume audio-only media via digital channels.

 Over the years, the impact of radio, or audio-only media, has definitely diminished mainly due to the prevalence of television, cinematic, cable and then on-demand visual technology, various types of personal music players and the internet technology.